 Sometimes GBS can come back.
-Both plasma exchange and IVIG therapy may be needed to reduce the severity of a relapse and to protect against future relapses.
+Both plasma exchange and IVIG therapy may be needed to reduce the severity of a relapse.

 How long will it take to recover?

 You may need 3 to 6 months or longer to recover.
 And you may have to wait several months before you can return to your

 Many people have long-term effects from GBS, such as numbness in the toes and fingers.
 In most cases, these problems won't get in the way of your daily life.
 Some people have more serious problems, such as long-term weakness or balance problems.